cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 [^status]

-[^status]: This is a draft pull request.
+[^status]: This revision -13 merges all active pull requests in
-    It needs further editing, but could be useful as input for the discussion of directions to be taken at 2025-cbor-17 interim on 2025-10-01.
+    preparation for the 2025-cbor-17 interim on 2025-10-15.

 --- middle